 ad (a) We support the inclusion of core demand deposits in the PRA as they are highly relevant for determining the open net risk position and are generally considered by banks as part of their DRM activities.
-We believe that their inclusion in a PRA approach is more easily justififiable as these items are already recognised, so their inclusion in the PRA would rather be a matter of a (different) unit of account and measurement.
+We believe that their inclusion in a PRA approach is more easily justifiable than some of the other items considered as these items are already recognised, so their inclusion in the PRA would rather be a matter of acknowledging and choosing a (different) unit of account and measurement as and when core deposit become part of a risk mitigated portfolio.

 ad (b) We believe that guidance would be required so as to safeguard the approach and limit potential abuse.
-However, we acknowledge the fine line in developing such guidance as it should not be drafted such that it effectively hinders entities in faithfully portraying what they are doing.
+However, we acknowledge the fine line in developing such guidance as it should not be drafted such that it effectively hinders entities in faithfully portraying what they are doing in risk management.